-Zip tree to tree on an exciting, 2.5 hour family-friendly zipline tour through the beautiful Vermilion River Valley in the heart of Ohio.
+Zip tree to tree on an exciting, 2.5-hour family-friendly zipline tour through the beautiful Vermilion River Valley in Oberlin, Ohio with Common Ground Canopy Tours!

 Take in the incredible views while enjoying 7 ziplines, 2 spiral staircases, 2 aerial bridges, 1 unique floating staircase, and a final rappel at the end.

 Save 15% on e-gift cards now through December 24 when you use code Jingle23 at check out.